In this 9-minute read, learn:

 A Cornell study found, for example, that a one-star increase in your star rating can increase revenue by 39%.
 And another study found that a half-star improvement in Yelp’s rating makes it 30 to 49 percent more likely that a restaurant will sell out seats during peak hours.

 So get started today undertaking the steps outlined above.
 You might also consider reputation management software to make tracking and responding to all of your online reviews easier.
-(Click for a free demo.)
-You’ll soon be on your way to a better, more effective, positive online business reputation!
+You’ll soon be on your way to a better, more effective, positive online business reputation.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!